AFNordal/stochastic-plasma-modelling/readme.md

 ### `plot_histograms.py`

-Plots histograms of lambda and tau_d estimates for one value of gamma.
-This is run as a script.
+Plots the shape of the histograms of lambda and tau_d estimates for one value of gamma.
+The mean is subtracted from the estimate sets before they are rescaled by their standard deviation.

 ---

 ### `plot_2d_map.py`

-Plots a map of estimate errors for lambda and tau_d.
+Plots a map of estimate errors for lambda and tau_d. errors are represented as difference between estimated and true value.

 ---

+### `plot_base_box.py`

+Plots the mean estimated lambda and tau_d with standard deviation with base parameters for conditional averaging.

+---

+### `plot_methods_box.py`

+Plots the mean estimated lambda and tau_d with standard deviation with base parameters for conditional averaging.
+Does this for the three different fit methods.

+---

-### `plot_mean_dev.py`
+### `plot_variations_box.py`

-Plots the mean estimated lambda and tau_d with standard deviation.
+Plots the mean estimated lambda and tau_d with standard deviation with all variations of parameters for conditional averaging.

 ---